parikshit-rs/URL-Shortener/README.md

 I have already done setup in the app.js file that I have provided.

-> In my system the command 'mongodb://localhost:27017' was unable to connect my file to mongodb so I renamed it to 'mongodb://127.0.0.1:27017', after which the application works.
+> **Note:** In my system, the command 'mongodb://localhost:27017' was unable to connect my file to mongodb so I renamed it to 'mongodb://127.0.0.1:27017', after which the application works.

 ## Step 4: Create the EJS templates